chopmo/rasmusrn.github.io/_posts/2015-05-10-pathfinding.markdown

 For the containers I could use [C++'s STL](http://en.wikipedia.org/wiki/Standard_Template_Library).
 As you may know, a [lot](http://gamedev.stackexchange.com/questions/268/stl-for-games-yea-or-nay) has been [said](http://simonask.tumblr.com/post/59763277483/why-stl-isnt-great-for-game-development) about STL, especially in game development circles.
 Personally, I don't like it for two reasons:

 * It's too general.
 They try to do everything and end up being really good at nothing.
 * It's too OOP-based for my taste.
-Not big fan of constructors, destructors, RAII, etc.
+I am not big fan of constructors, destructors, RAII, etc.

 So I decided to write my own containers.
 This was the first time I had to actually implement a *hash map* and a *priority queue*.
 It was very interesting to learn how the ubiquitous map structure actually works at a fundamental level.
 If you like to know more, I recommend [this lesson](http://c.learncodethehardway.org/book/ex37.html) by Zed Shaw.
 I built the priority queue as a binary heap inspired by [this](http://stackoverflow.com/questions/17009056/how-to-implement-ologn-decrease-key-operation-for-min-heap-based-priority-queu).